nsbarr/self-therapy/content/posts/my-first-post.md

 5. **Befriend.** The individual learns more about how the part operates: what is the job it does, how long has it been doing that job, how it feels about that job, etc.
 6. **Fears.** The individual learns what fears the part has by asking what is it scared would happen if it stopped doing its job.
 The individual validates and negotiates those fears, giving the part hope that they can show them alternative ways of caring for their system.

+When I work with an IFS-trained therapist or coach, I don't need to worry about this protocol.
+I can just feel into what's going on, and trust that someone is there to guide me if I get lost.

-When I attempt to do self-therapy, I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.
+When I attempt to do self-therapy, it's a different story.
+I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.

-Historically, I've found this very difficult to do on my own.
-I seem not to be alone – Bonnie Weiss published a companion workbook to *Self-Therapy*{{< sidenote >}}Bonnie Weiss, [Self-Therapy Workbook: An Exercise Book For The IFS Process](https://amzn.to/45z34IK) (2013).{{< /sidenote >}}, containing 32 exercises to scaffold solo sessions.
+Historically, I've found this juggling act difficult enough that I've been unable to maintain a self-practice.
+Many other aspiring practitioners report similar challenges.
+IFS seems to suffer from a basic design flaw: it is structured to make self-practice possible, but that structure is so complex that self-practice is formidable.
+People have attempted to fix this – Bonnie Weiss published a companion workbook to *Self-Therapy*{{< sidenote >}}Bonnie Weiss, [Self-Therapy Workbook: An Exercise Book For The IFS Process](https://amzn.to/45z34IK) (2013).{{< /sidenote >}}, containing 32 exercises to scaffold solo sessions.
 Additionally, there are Facebook groups like "Parts Work Practice" and "IFS Self-Healers Community (Internal Family Systems)" with thousands of members who meet online to practice together.

 {{< figure
   src="/exercises.png"